mit-pdos/fscq/pldi-supplement/README.md

 specs).
 Thus `corr3_from_corr2` provides a proof of a recovery spec (in a lower-level Hoare double noation) from crash specifications for the program and recovery procedures.

+### Section 4 Implementation

+The Haskell driver that runs programs extracted from CHL on top of a physical disk is the function `run_dcode` in `hslib/Interpreter.hs`.

 ### Section 4.1: Implementation Coq idiosyncracies